-With more than 20 muscles that stabilize, strengthen and provide explosive power to your whole body, your feet are key to a great athletic performance — yet in most fitness programs, they tend to go overlooked.
+With more than 20 muscles that stabilize, strengthen and provide explosive power to your whole body, your feet and boots are key to a great athletic performance — yet in most fitness programs, they tend to go overlooked.

 Signup & Get Early Bird Access To Our Personal Training App